brimwats/ncpwg/content/authors/twg/_index.md

 ## Original Working Group Contributors
 ### Theresa Jean Tanenbaum (“Tess”)
 ![](https://publicationethics.org/files/u7140/theresa-tanenbaum-90x90.jpg)
-Theresa Tanenbaum is an Assistant Professor at the University of California in the Department of Informatics, where she is the founder of [the Transformative Play Lab.](https://transformativeplay.ics.uci.edu/Tess-Tanenbaum/) Dr Tanenbaum’s work is engaged with issues of gender, identity, and narrative.
+Theresa Tanenbaum is a Professor at the University of California in the Department of Informatics, where she is the founder of [the Transformative Play Lab.](https://transformativeplay.ics.uci.edu/Tess-Tanenbaum/) Dr Tanenbaum’s work is engaged with issues of gender, identity, and narrative.
 Dr Tanenbaum’s work is playful, provocative, and interdisciplinary, frequently straddling the line between art, design, advocacy, and research.
 She helped draft the [Association for Computing Machinery’s (ACM) name change policy](https://www.acm.org/publications/policies/author-name-changes): the first such policy to be formally adopted by a major publisher.
 Her [article in Nature advocating for more trans inclusive name change policies in academic publishing](https://doi.org/10.1038/d41586-020-02145-3) has been cited by multiple publishers who have adopted similar policies.

 ### Irving Rettig
 ![](https://publicationethics.org/files/u7140/irving-rettig-90x90.jpg)